naveenlj/scripts/README.md

-# aws-scripts
+# aws-powershell-scripts
-Collection of useful scripts for the AWS CLI
+Collection of useful scripts for the AWS CLI and powershell